chinabiue/al666ex/docs/Python/index.md

 If you’ve been thinking about digging into programming, Python Crash Course will provide you with the skills to write real programs fast.
 Why wait any longer?
 Start your engines and code!

-/// info | **Author Bio**
+!!! info "**Author Bio** "

     Eric Matthes was a high school science, math, and programming teacher, now full-time author, living in Alaska.
 He has been writing programs since he was five years old and is the author of the Python Flash Cards, also from No Starch Press.
-///

 ---